Planit

 What’s the job market like?

 The buying, selling and related work industry is one of the biggest employers in Scotland, with the retail sector alone remaining Scotland’s largest private sector employer.
-Around 240,000 people work in this area across 14,000 retail businesses, accounting for 13.7% of all employment in Scotland.
-It is one of the largest contributors to the economy, and in 2019 produced an annual turnover of £23.1 billion.
+208,000 people worked in Scottish retail across 14,030 businesses in 2025.
+Retail is one of the largest contributors to the Scottish economy.
+2

-In Scotland, it is estimated that there are 72,100 people employed in customer service occupations in 2021, with 19,200 of these working in call and contact centre operations.
+In Scotland, as of December 2025, there were around 36,500 people employed in customer service occupations, with 9,200 of those working in call and contact centre operations. ¹

 Facts and figures